Cedar Shake Siding

 If left untreated, they will naturally gray as seen here.
 If the cedar shakes are not cleaned on a regular basis (every 3-5 years), mold and mildew will set in over time, which is what happened to our home here in coastal Maine.

-Below are some photos of the home as we inherited it this past fall of 2019 after almost 30 years of weathering.
+Below are photos of the home as we inherited it this past fall of 2019 after almost 30 years of weathering.
 Looking back, I can not believe the transformation.

 Read more about our Coastal Maine Family Heritage | Embracing My Roots here.